djhmateer/hugo-quickstart/content/posts/z3 different methods of brewing beer.md

 Extract brewing is adding water to malt extract and boiling (usually for 60 minutes).
 Wort is the final product before adding the yeast to ferment.

+Some malt extracts are pre-hopped.
+Recommend buying hop pellets and doing yourself.

 - 3. All grain - full mash